190103362/inf232-190103362/README.md.txt

 My name is Rauan.
 190103362
-My hobby is play game.
+My hobby is reading book